Start with an ultra comfortable layer of underwear that just quietly and unobtrusively does its job.

 Here is a perfectly packable, UPF 50, button shirt that can be a layer or stand alone at any event.

 Create your own "settings" with the buttons and tabs to get the sleeve length you want from all the way down to above the elbow.

 Tails look casual when they're left out and more pulled together when tucked in.

 For your personal comfort there's the advanced wicking system to keep your skin dry and the fabric has just enough stretch to move with you but hold its shape.

-Available in a whole palette of smashing colors like Cinnabar, Marsh, Gravel, Mountain, Windswept and White.
+Available in a whole palette of earthy colors like Cinnabar, Marsh, Gravel, Mountain, Windswept and White.